An introduction to Las Vegas

 In fact the history of Las Vegas National Golf Club, known as ‘The National’, stretches way back to the early 60s, when the course first opened for play.

 Over the years it has hosted many prestigious PGA and LPGA tournaments including the Las Vegas Invitational, the Sahara Invitational and the Tournament of Champions.
-It was actually here at The National where Tiger Woods won his first PGA Tour victory back in 1996.

 As for the course itself, it is a carpet of green, oasis-like with thousands of trees dotted throughout the site.
 There is water which comes into play on a handful of holes and the well positioned bunkers are used sparingly, but mostly to protect greens.

-Cascata Golf Club
+12. Desert Pines Golf Club

-Reflection Bay
+13. Reflection Bay

 Reflection Bay is another Jack Nicklaus signature creation, with the layout running from the banks of the lake up into the higher ground where luxury properties also enjoy the magnificent views.